Make: A DIY Nature Explorer Kit (from a Shoebox!)

 Note: When gluing down the square on your shoebox lid, make sure it’s centered on the lid so your box can close completely.
 We initially glued it down flush against the outer edge and realized we couldn’t shut our box.
 If it’s hard to make sense of what I’m describing, you’ll figure it out as you make it!

-Add a simple handle to your explorer’s trunk
+Add a simple handle to your cardboard explorer trunk.

 Use braided leather cording, rope, or similar to create a simple handle.
 We made two holes on the side of our box, then threaded leather cording through the first hole.